So, You Want to Go to Graduate School?

 How defined are your goals?
 Have you talked with people in your field to explore what you might be doing after graduate school?

 Have you done some “hands-on” reality testing?
 Have you completed an internship or worked in your chosen field?

 What is the probability of finding employment in the field with and without an advanced degree?
 Is the additional schooling essential to your entry into the field?

 Do you truly understand what you will gain by pursuing an advanced degree?
-Have you compared your expectations of what graduate school will do for you with what it has done for alumni of the graduate program?
+Have you compared your expectations of what graduate school will do for you with what it has done for other graduates?

-You generally need a solid grade point average (B or 3.00) or a series of prerequisite classes before entering graduate school.
+You generally need a solid grade point average (B or 3.00 gpa) or a series of prerequisite classes before entering graduate school.
 Are you prepared?